 - Dr Cristina SperindeiClinical Psychologist

 - Dr Aisha TariqClinical Psychologist

 - Marco TurrentFinancial Expert

 Dr Rob Archer

-Dr Rob Archer is a Chartered Psychologist specialising in helping organisations and individuals build resilience, improve mental health and sustain high performance.
+Rob is Cognacity’s UK and European Director.
+He is a Chartered Psychologist specialising in helping organisations and individuals build resilience, improve mental health and sustain high performance.

-Having trained at the University of London and Ashridge Business School, Rob now provides training, coaching and consultancy for a wide range of clients in financial and professional services, oil, gas and construction, FMCG, public sector, creative industries, SMEs and elite sporting teams.
+Having trained at the University of London and Ashridge Business School, Rob now provides training, coaching and consultancy for a wide range of clients including within financial and professional services and elite sporting teams.

-Rob’s practice and research focus on the importance of developing psychological flexibility, which research data suggests has a major impact on performance, health, innovation and learning.
+A published researcher, Rob focuses on the importance of developing psychological flexibility, which research data suggests has a major impact on performance, health and resilience.
 He has just led the largest research trial of its kind in this area and speaks regularly at international conferences on these topics.

-Rob is also a former Schools and University cricket international, and fast deteriorating runner.
+Rob lives with his young family on the Olympic Park in London.
+He is also a former Schools and University cricket international, and fast deteriorating runner.